-Look back through the encyclopedia of travel, and you’ll see a theme reflected throughout history: reaching from the odysseys of ancient Hellenic heroes, European conquistadores, and ‘New World’ settlers to the origins of modern aircraft and package holidays.
+Look back through the encyclopedia of travel, and you’ll see a theme reflected throughout history: reaching from the odysseys of ancient Hellenic heroes and the fictional frolics of Phileas Fogg to the origins of modern aircraft and package holidays.

 These movements were all helmed disproportionately by men, namely white men, whose voices overwhelmingly saturate society even today — and the travel industry is just one area where this disparity comes into play.
 With male-oriented stories, ideas, and perspectives dominating the majority of the space as they do, it perpetuates a view of the world steeped in patriarchal bias and privilege.
 But more and more, this imbalance is being challenged.